 When it comes to staking coins, HMRC has not released specific guidance for this.
-Because staking of cryptocurrencies is similar in nature to mining of cryptocurrencies, the safest approach is to treat received coins from staking in similar fashion to mining.
+Because staking of cryptocurrencies is similar in nature to mining of cryptocurrencies, the safest approach is to treat received coins from staking in a similar fashion to mining.

-Tax on Airdrops & Hard Forks
+Tax on Airdrops and Hard Forks

 HMRC has released clear guidance to the treatment of both cryptocurrency airdrops and hard forks.
-In this Section we will take a closer look at the tax treatment of such transactions.
+In this section, we will take a closer look at the tax treatment of such transactions.

 Tax on Airdrops